Measuring and Understanding Throughput of Network Topologies: Metrics for throughput

-Having exhaused cut-based metrics, we return to \pbgnew{the} original metric of throughput defined in \S\ref{sec:throughput-defined}, and suggest a simple solution: network topologies should simply be evaluated directly in terms of throughput (via LP optimization software), for specific traffic matrices.
+\pbgnewer{Having exhausted cut-based metrics, we return to the original metric of throughput defined in \S\ref{sec:throughput-defined}.
+We can evaluate network topologies directly in terms of throughput (via LP optimization software) for specific TMs.
 The key, of course, is how to choose the TM.
+Our evaluation can include a variety of synthetic and real-world TMs, but as discussed in the introduction, we also want to evaluate topologies' robustness to \emph{unexpected} TMs.}

-If we can find a worst-case TM, this would fulfill the goal of evaluating topologies independent of assumptions about traffic.
-However, \pbgnew{computing a worst-case TM} is an unsolved, \pbgnew{computationally} non-trivial problem~\cite{hardness} \ajsnew{\footnote{Our problem corresponds to the separation problem of the minimum-cost robust network design in section 3 of ~\cite{hardness}.
-This problem is shown to be hard for single-source hose model.
-However, the complexity is unknown for hose model with multiple sources which is the scenario under consideration.}}.
-Here, we offer practical, efficient heuristics to find a \emph{bad-case TM} which can be used to benchmark topologies.
+\pbgnewer{If we can find a worst-case TM, this would fulfill our goal.} However, computing a worst-case TM is an unsolved, computationally non-trivial problem~\cite{hardness}.\footnote{Our problem corresponds to the separation problem of the minimum-cost robust network design in~\cite{hardness}.
+This problem is shown to be hard for the single-source hose model.
+However, the complexity is unknown for the hose model with multiple sources which is the scenario we consider.} Here, we offer an efficient heuristic to find a \emph{near-worst-case TM} which can be used to benchmark topologies.

 We begin with the complete or \textbf{all-to-all TM} $T_{A2A}$ which for all $v,w$ has $T_{A2A}(v,w)=\frac{1}{n}$.
-We observe that $T_{A2A}$ is in fact within $2\times$ of the worst case TM. \pbgnew{This fact is simple and known to some researchers, but at the same time, we have not seen it previously written down, so we give the statement here and proof in Appendix~\ref{sec:thm2proof}.}
+We observe that $T_{A2A}$ is within $2\times$ of the worst case TM.
+This fact is simple and known to some researchers, but at the same time, we have not seen it in the literature, so we give the statement here and proof in Appendix B.

 \begin{theorem} Let $G$ be any graph.
 If $T_{A2A}$ is feasible in $G$ with throughput $t$, then any hose model traffic matrix is feasible in $G$ with throughput $\geq t/2$. \end{theorem}